 The NHF’s position is that board members are (most likely) workers in legal terms.
 Our Board Member Pay publication, published in 2014, included a template Agreement for Services that housing associations could adopt and use in their own agreements with board members.

-We are planning to publish the updated edition later in the year, but in the meantime please do not use the template agreement contained in the current edition without taking advice first.
+At present, we are not planning to publish the updated edition of the book, but in the meantime please do not use the template agreement contained in the 2014 edition without taking advice first.
 Please note that this new requirement does not apply retrospectively and you do not need to provide current board members with a new agreement.